The Best Christmas Towns in America You Should Visit at Least Once

 Best for: Animal lovers

 Where else can you take sleigh rides to see elk?
-This mountain town is surrounded by ski resorts, Grand Teton National Park and the National Elk Refuge, where you can take a sleigh ride to view the aforementioned animals.
+This mountain town is surrounded by ski resorts, Grand Teton National Park and the National Elk Refuge, where you can take a sleigh ride to view the aforementioned wildlife.
 Downtown, thousands of lights will illuminate the famous elk antler arches, and children can leave a letter for Santa in his mailbox.
 Santa will also “drop in” from the aerial tram on Christmas Eve.
+The Friday after Thanksgiving is the Town Square Lighting, and the five Saturdays after Thanksgiving are Small Business Saturdays, where you can shop for one-of-a-kind treasures from local boutiques.
 Resorts and hotels throughout the area also offer their own seasonal festivities as well.

 For an affordable place to stay in this expensive ski town, try the Elk Country Inn.
 Rustic yet comfortable, the log-cabin-themed accommodations are within walking distance of the antler arches.